nofatclips/codecademy-python/sets.md

 In Italy, the equivalent of the SSN is called "fiscal code": rather than being just a number, it is comprised of three letters from your first name (consonants first, then vowels), three from your last name, a sequence based on your birth date, a code corresponding to your birth place.
-For Guido von Rossum, it would be:
+For **Guido von Rossum**, it would be:

     VNR GDU 56A31 BDFLF